Power Rangers: Books

 In June 2018, Penguin Random House released Alien Encounters in Angel Grove, an encyclopedia of creatures from Mighty Morphin Power Rangers, written by Gabriel P. Cooper.

 In November 2018, Insight Editions released Power Rangers: The Ultimate Visual History, detailing the various toys and television seasons over the franchise's 25-year run.

 In May 2025, Force of Chaos, a young adult novel focused on Trini Kwan, from Mighty Morphin Power Rangers, was published by Amulet Books.
 It was written by Diana Ma.
+A second novel, titled Shatter the Universe, was released on May 19, 2026.

 Parodies

 The franchise has been parodied by many sectors of popular media along the years.